-A saying goes that, Nature is not only all that is visible to the eye- inner pictures of the soul is also included.
+A saying goes that, nature is not only all that is visible to the eye- inner pictures of the soul is also included where color psychology meaning is paramount.
 The proper definition of color from this may be found!
 Many people think that color is just a matter of how things look like.
-But scientifically, it is the first thing humans register when we are see anything.
+But scientifically, it is the first thing humans register when we are see anything and color psychology is a key to unlock the door to all the feelings that we assign for each color.
 For example: if a fly is black, we won’t get irritated that much but if it is with yellow stripes, our brain will register it as a threat.
+This psychological factors have led us to build color psychology meaning, chart and sometimes color psychology tests.

 The way we perceive the whole world from our own perspective is the area of color psychology.
 Color affects a lot of things like: perception, moods, nature etc.